 I’d love to take credit for this example, but it actually originates from Berkshire Hathaway’s 1983 shareholder letter.
 The “AssetLightCo” is actually a Berkshire company called See’s Candies.

 Now we know that hard assets may not be the key to inflation protection, let’s take a look at some factors that are.

 Here are 3 main factors to look for in an inflation-proof asset.

 In order to fight against rising costs, a business needs pricing power.
 The ability to increase prices without losing customers is key.
 If you believe inflation might be around 5% per year, you need to be able to increase your prices by that amount annually.
 A large part of this as well is not being locked into long-multi-year contracts with fixed pricing.

-This is why Bloom loves mission-critical software, it has incredible pricing power.
+This is why my firm Atlasview loves mission-critical software, it has incredible pricing power.
 Software contracts are often monthly or annual which gives ample opportunities to increase pricing to keep up with inflation.
 And since the software is mission-critical, the high costs associated with switching keep customers locked in, even when there are yearly price increases.
 That being said, since software is usually a small expense in a business’s P&L, price increases are barely noticeable.

 Low ongoing capital expenditures